cxh6023/ZDay/README.md

 # ZDay
+To start: download and install the executable file.
+When brought to the menu, press enter and enjoy playing.

+Version: The current version that the .exe launches is a fully working model, but with some things not put away for testing purposes.
+For example, the black line representing the player's melee range is visible.
+Along with the zombie helth shown in the middle of the screen.
+This is for testing and was not taken out due to school starting up.

-This application is a game that replicates Call of Duty: Zombies, but in a top-down fashion.
+About: This application is a game that replicates Call of Duty: Zombies, but in a top-down fashion.
 The vast majority of the sprites are custom and all of the programming is done in GML, using GM Studio.